Floquet chiral hinge modes and their interplay with Weyl physics in a three-dimensional lattice: Phase diagram for periodic boundary conditions

 \section{Phase diagram for periodic boundary conditions}

-Before investigating the system with open boundary conditions and the emergence of chiral hinge modes, let us first discuss the phase diagram considering the case of a translation invariant system with periodic boundary conditions.
+Before investigating the system with open boundary conditions and the emergence of chiral hinge modes, let us first consider the case of a translation invariant system with periodic boundary conditions.
+Here, we would focus on the better understood Weyl physics as an anchor point to draw the phase diagram, in order to use it as a reference frame to discuss the new hinge states in the next Section.
+We clarify that the phase diagram for Weyl physics overlaps, but does {\em not} coincide completely with that for the hinge states.

 Let us begin with the topologically trivial high-frequency (weak driving) limit corresponding to $ \phi \ll 1 $.
-In that case one can retain only the lowest order terms in $ \phi $ when expanding the stroboscopic evolution operator $ U_F $ of Eq.~(\ref{eq:uf}), resulting in $ U_F|_{\phi\rightarrow0} \simeq \cos^6\phi \tau_0 - 2i\sin\phi\cos\phi (\cos k_x + \cos k_y + \cos k_z) \tau_1 + O(\sin^2\phi) \simeq e^{-i\phi 2(\cos k_x + \cos k_y + \cos k_z)\tau_1} $, where $ \tau_0 $ is the identity matrix.
+In that case one can retain only the lowest order terms in $ \phi $ when expanding the stroboscopic evolution operator $ U_F $ of Eq.~(\ref{eq:uf}), resulting in

 The spectrum $ \pm 2\phi \sum_{\mu=x,y,z} \cos k_\mu $ corresponds to that of a static simple cubic lattice artificially described by 2 sublattices, where the bands are folded as the Brillouin zone size is halved.
 While the system remains gapless at quasienergy $0$ for arbitrary $\phi$, a characteristic feature of the high-frequency (weak driving) regime is a finite energy gap at quasienergy $\pi$, resulting from the fact that the band width is proportional to $\phi$ and thus is small compared to the dimensionless driving energy $\hbar\omega=2\pi$.
-This behaviour can be observed in the spectrum for $\phi=\pi/8$ shown in Fig.~\ref{fig:spectrum} at the bottom of column (1).
+This behavior can be observed in the spectrum for $\phi=\pi/8$ shown in Fig.~\ref{fig:spectrum} at the bottom of column (1).

 Increasing the driving strength $ \phi $, the band width grows relative to $2\pi$.
-When $\phi=\pi/6$ the single Floquet band touches itself at quasienergy $\pi$ and quasimomentum $\mathbf{k}=0$ (see Fig.~\ref{fig:phase} (d)), so that the quasienergy spectrum becomes gapless.
-We refer to this as Floquet autogamy.
-Going to the regime $\phi\in (\pi/6, \pi/2)$, the band touching point transforms into a pair of Weyl points forming at quasienergy $ \pi $ with topological charges $\pm1$, as shown in Fig.~\ref{fig:phase} (a).
-They are located at the quasimomenta $\mathbf{k} = \pm k_0 \mathbf{d}$ along the diagonal vector
+When $\phi=\pi/6$ the Floquet band, which is gapless at quasienergy $ 0 $, starts to touch itself at quasienergy $\pi$ and momentum $\mathbf{k}=0$, as one can see in Fig.~\ref{fig:phase} (d).
+Going to the regime $\phi\in (\pi/6, \pi/2)$, the band touching point splits into a pair of Weyl points forming at quasienergy $ \pi $ with topological charges $\pm1$, as shown in Fig.~\ref{fig:phase} (a).
+They are located at the quasimomenta $\mathbf{k} = k_0 \mathbf{d}$ along the diagonal vector